42U/init/README.md

 many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.

-V.1 Let’s be friends: Follow Slash16 on Facebook, Twitter and Linkedin.
+V.1 Let’s be friends
+Follow Slash16 on Facebook, Twitter and Linkedin.

 Slash16 is a network of people who are passionate about system and network adminis- tration and/or operations development (DevOps).